sh-0000/plan-designer/README.md

 Plan Designer

-An applicaiton that allows to upload floor maps and electrical icons to create electrical floor plans.
+An application that allow users to upload floor maps and electrical icons to create electrical floor plans.

 ## Frameworks and Libraries